yadsashel/Telehealth-Collaboration-Platform/README.md

    - Upon successful login, the user is redirected to their specific dashboard.

 ### Challenges
-- **Technical:** Describe the most challenging technical aspect (e.g., integrating video consultations securely).
-- **Non-Technical:** Describe non-technical challenges faced (e.g., project management and coordination).
+- **Technical:** Ensuring seamless integration of AI-powered features with existing workflows, and handling real-time data synchronization efficiently.
+- **Non-Technical:** Managing user adoption, ensuring compliance with healthcare regulations, and maintaining a user-friendly experience.

 ### Progress
-- **Current Status:** Provide a progress update with a rating out of 10.
+- **Current Status:** 8/10 - Core features are functional, with ongoing refinements.
-- **Completed:** What parts of the project are fully functional.
-- **Pending:** What aspects are still in progress or need refinement.

-### Screenshots
-Include at least 2 screenshots showcasing key features of your application.
+- **Completed:** User authentication, appointment scheduling, video consultations, patient record management.
+- **Pending:** Advanced AI integrations, final UI/UX refinements, performance optimizations.

 ### Contributing
 If you are interested in contributing to this project, please fork the repository and submit a pull request with your changes.